Capital punishment in Missouri

 Capital punishment is a legal penalty in the U.S. state of Missouri.
 On a per capita basis, it ranks third in executions, behind Oklahoma and Texas.

 History

 Capital punishment in Missouri was first used in 1810 in the form of hanging.
 From 1810 to 1965, 285 people were executed.
-From 1966-1988 none were executed, and from 1989-2024, 101 persons were executed.
+From 1966-1988 none were executed, and from 1989-2025, 102 persons were executed.
 From 1937 until 1987 lethal gas inhalation was used.
 By 1987, inmates could choose lethal injection as opposed to lethal gas.
+Lloyd Leo Anderson, a convicted murderer, was the last person executed in the gas chamber in Missouri on February 26, 1965.

+Missouri abolished the death penalty in 1917.
+However, it was reinstated in 1919.
+This was mainly a response to the recent lynching of Jay Lynch, a career criminal who had just received a life sentence after pleading to the murder of a police officer and his son.

-After the execution of Christopher Leroy Collings for the 2007 rape and murder of a young girl, only eight inmates remain on death row in Missouri as of December 2024.
+After the execution of Lance Collin Shockley for the 2005 murder of an MSHP trooper, eight inmates remain on death row in Missouri as of August 2026.

 Legal process

 When the prosecution seeks the death penalty, the sentence is decided by the jury and must be unanimous.
 In case of a hung jury during the penalty phase of the trial, the judge decides the sentence.
 The power of clemency belongs to the governor of Missouri after receiving a non-binding advice from the Board of Probation and Parole.

 Executions are carried out by lethal injection or lethal gas, as determined by the department of corrections.